couchbase/cbft/DESIGN.md

 See "rebalanceMovesBeforeCompaction".

-## RSPREAD - Rebalance Resource Spreading.
+## RSPREAD - Rebalance Active VBucket Spreading.

 ns_server prioritizes VBuckets moves that equalize the spread of active VBuckets across nodes and also tries to keep indexers busy